Unlike other places I have been to, Italy arguably offers more to first-time travelers.

 One experience should not serve as a basis for every experience, but I have had no issues with traveling abroad, so as long as you use your common sense and are aware of the people around you, then you should be fine.
 Chances are, you will be traveling with a group, friends or a family, so you should have comfort knowing that your circle will be looking out for your well-being while there.

-If pickpocketing has you worried about traveling to Italy for your first time abroad, your focus is in the wrong place.
-Yes, you should worry about your personal safety and the safety of your belongings, but the experiences of seeing Michelangelo’s David in Florence, swimming in the Mediterranean Sea in Cinque Terre, listening to an Italian choir sing in the Patriarchal Cathedral Basilica of Saint Mark, riding a water taxi through the city of Venice and strolling through Colosseum in Rome are life events that everyone should have.
+If pickpocketing has you worried about traveling to Italy for your first time abroad, given my warning above, fear not.
+Yes, you should worry about your personal safety and the safety of your belongings wherever you go, but the experiences of seeing Michelangelo’s David in Florence, swimming in the Mediterranean Sea in Cinque Terre, listening to an Italian choir sing in the Patriarchal Cathedral Basilica of Saint Mark, riding a water taxi through the city of Venice and strolling through Colosseum in Rome are life events that everyone should have.

-Here is a video of some of my experiences in Italy:
+Without further ado, here is a short video of some of my experiences in Italy:

 Where would you suggest traveling abroad to first?
 What country did you visit first?